 Rebecca M Boys

 Rebecca M Boys is a Commonwealth Scholar who joined Massey University in March 2019.
 Her PhD investigates the application of welfare science to cetacean strandings.
 Rebecca was previously employed at the Institute of Marine Research (IMAR) and Marine and Environmental Sciences Centre (MARE) in the Azores and has a background in the ecology and conservation of marine mammals.
 Her previous projects include the use of capture-mark-recapture modelling to estimate demographic parameters of cetacean species.
-Rebecca is a current member of the Education Committee and the Australia and New Zealand Student Chapter of the Society of Marine Mammalogy.
-She was a council member of the UK and Ireland Regional Student Chapter for the Society of Marine Mammalogy (2014-2015) and the European Cetacean Society council (2016-2019).
+Rebecca is a current committee member of the Australia and New Zealand Student Chapter of the Society of Marine Mammalogy.
+She was a council member of the UK and Ireland Regional Student Chapter (2014-2015) and served on the Education Committee (2019-2021) of the Society of Marine Mammalogy, as well as the European Cetacean Society council (2016-2019).
 Prior to commencing her doctoral studies, Rebecca graduated with a BSc Honours in Applied Marine Biology from Bangor University, UK, where her honours thesis examined the fatal interactions between bottlenose dolphins and harbour porpoises.

 Application of welfare science to cetacean strandings